Well-posedness of initial-boundary value problem for time-fractional diffusion-wave equation with time-dependent

-\end{thm} \begin{rem} In Theorem \ref{thm:pde2}, we need the assumption $F-Aa_0\in H_1(0,T; L^2(\Omega))$ for deriving the strong solution.
-According to the definition of $H_1(0,T)$, this assumption is equivalent to the following two assumptions:
+\end{theorem} \begin{remark} In Theorem \ref{thm:pde2}, we need the assumption $F-Aa_0\in H_1(0,T; L^2(\Omega))$ in order to obtain the improved regularity of the solution.
+In terms of \eqref{intro:eq2-2}, this assumption is equivalent to the following two assumptions:

-The former one (\romannumeral1) is a regularity assumption while the latter one (\romannumeral2) can be regarded as a compatible condition between the source term $F$ and the initial condition $a_0$. \end{rem} The remaining part of this paper is organized as follows.
-In Section \ref{sec:pre}, we present some properties of the fractional derivative which are very useful in the following sections.
-In order to prove the main results, we discuss the unique existence of solution to a system of time-fractional ordinary differential equations in Section \ref{sec:ode}.
-After that, Sections \ref{sec:pde} and \ref{sec:pde2} are devoted to the proofs of Theorems \ref{thm:pde1} and \ref{thm:pde2} respectively.
-For the completeness, Appendix provides two important inequalities which are needed for the proofs of the main results.
+The former one (\romannumeral1) is a regularity assumption while the latter one (\romannumeral2) can be regarded as a compatible condition between the source term $F$ and the initial condition $a_0$. \end{remark}

+The remaining part of this paper is organized as follows.
+In order to prove the main results, we first discuss the unique existence of the solution to a system of time-fractional ordinary differential equations in Section \ref{sec:ode}.
+After that, Sections \ref{sec:pde} and \ref{sec:pde2} are devoted to the proofs of Theorems \ref{thm:pde1} and \ref{thm:pde2}, respectively.